-Any failure or damage to the equipment at a level crossing, which may lead to incorrect or unsafe operation, should be evident to the control or monitoring point or the user of the level crossing within a reasonable time of the occurrence.
+- 5.2.4.4.
+Any failure or damage to the equipment at a level crossing, which may lead to incorrect or unsafe operation, should be evident to the control or monitoring point or the user of the level crossing within a reasonable time of the occurrence. - 5.2.4.5.
 References to regulations or directions in this section are to the Traffic Signs Manual (TSM).
 The legal framework for traffic signage (including signs, devices, notices and markings) is contained in the Road Traffic Acts.
-Where references in this document to the Road Traffic (Signs) Regulations, these regulations are made under Section 95 of the Road Traffic Act 1961.
-The most up to date information on Acts, Regulations and other publications are available at www.dttas.gov.ie and www.trafficsigns.ie/current-traffic-signs-manual.
+Where references in this document to the Road Traffic (Signs) Regulations, 1997 and 1998 they will be quoted as being included in the Traffic Signs Manual (TSM) issued by the Department of Transport (DoT).
+References to sign figure numbers are to figures in this Manual.

+Note: Some larnród Eireann specific signs are referenced in this guidance and included as examples in Section 5.20.
+A review of the TSM and associated regulations is due to be completed in 2003.
+This guidance will be updated following that review.

-5.2.5 Effects on existing level crossings
+5.2.5.
+Effects on existing level crossings

-Where new or altered level crossings might introduce incompatibilities or inconsistencies with adjacent or nearby level crossings, appropriate arrangements should be made to address any safety implications which may include modifications to the existing level crossings.
+5.2.5.1.
+Where new or altered level crossings might introduce incompatibilities or inconsistencies with adjacent or nearby crossings, appropriate arrangements should be made to address any safety implications which may include modifications to the existing level crossings.

-5.2.6 Operating conditions
+5.2.6.
+Operating conditions

-The choice and design of the level crossings will depend not only on the guidance expressed in this document but also on the operational requirements of the railway and the Level Crossing Risk Model.

-To ensure that the level of protection afforded by the level crossing is adequate and appropriate, an assessment of the suitability of the type of level crossing at the location concerned should be made:

-- a) whenever circumstances at the crossing are to change (e.g. rolling stock, signalling, electrification, speed etc); - b) whenever circumstances at the level crossing are found to have altered (e.g. housing or industrial developments etc).

-In assessing the suitability of any proposed safety measures or arrangements, it is important to take into account:

-- a) normal operating conditions; - b) degraded conditions where any component or part of the railway system has failed; - c) foreseeable abnormal conditions to which the system may be subjected; and - d) emergency situations.
+- 5.2.6.1.
+The choice and design of the level crossings will depend not only on the guidance expressed in this document but also on the operational requirements of the railway. - 5.2.6.2.
+To ensure that the level of protection afforded by the crossing is adequate and appropriate, an assessment of the suitability of the type of crossing at the location concerned should be made: - a) whenever circumstances at the crossing are to change (e.g. rolling stock, signalling, electrification, speed etc); - b) whenever circumstances at the crossing are found to have altered (e.g. housing or industrial developments etc); or - c) at a periodicity agreed and authorised by the RSC. - 5.2.6.3.
+In assessing the suitability of any proposed safety measures or arrangements, it is important to take into account: - a) normal operating conditions; - b) degraded conditions where any component or part of the railway system has failed; - c) foreseeable abnormal conditions to which the system may be subjected; and - d) emergency situations.

-5.3 TYPES OF CROSSINGS
+5.3.
+TYPES OF CROSSINGS

-5.3.1 Types of crossing
+5.3.1.
+Types of crossing

+5.3.1.1.
 The various types of crossing may be classified as in Figure 1.

-Figure 1: Types of Level Crossing
+Figure 1: Types of Crossing

-Note 1: Gated level crossings operated by railway staff with protecting railway signals (see section 5.4.3).

-Note 2: Gated level crossings operated by railway staff without protecting railway signals (see section 5.4.3).

-Note 3: A level crossing is "protected" when a railway operated warning system is provided to level crossing users or approaching trains e.g. road lights or railway protecting signals.

-Note 4: Level crossings equipped with Miniature Warning Lights or White Lights can be classed as protected.
+- Note 1: Gated crossings operated by railway staff with protecting railway signals (see section 5.4.3). - Note 2: Gated crossings operated by railway staff without protecting railway signals (see section 5.4.3). - Note 3: A crossing is "protected" when a railway operated warning system is provided to crossing users or approaching trains e.g. road lights or railway protecting signals. - Note 4: Crossings equipped with Miniature Warning Lights or White Lights can be classed as protected.

-Note 5: Automatic Level Crossings may be locally monitored by drivers of trains (see section 5.11).
+Note5: Automatic Crossings may be locally monitored by drivers of trains (see section 5.11).

-Note 6: For manual and attended level crossings.
+Note6: For manual and attended crossings.
 Railway staff includes "train crew".
 The term "supervising point" is used when referring to the point of train regulation (e.g. controlling signal box).
-The term "crossing keeper" is used where duties include operation of the level crossing and associated railway protecting signals.
+The term "crossing keeper" is used where duties include operation of the crossing and associated railway protecting signals.
 The term "attendant" is used where duties include only the operation of the gates i.e. no protecting railway signals.